What to Know Before Buying an RV – Checklist

 • Has there been roof sealant placed on there?

-• Have there other signs of roof repair?
+• Are there other signs of roof repair?

 Using your ladder, you will inspect the RV roof for bow spots, RV roof repairs, and RV roof vents.
-When looking for RV roof repairs check the repairs.
+When looking for RV roof repairs, check the repairs.
 Are there repairs done to the roof?
 Check out each section of the roof.
 Has there been roof sealant placed on there?
-Have there other signs of roof repair?
+Are there other signs of roof repair?

 Then, I’d move to the RV roof vents.